x0rCTF/Serverless/README.md

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/3%20Create%20a%20new%20serverless%20project%20on%20AWS%20using%20Node.png)

 Here we specified that we will use `aws-nodejs` as template, which will be stored in `~/Mentorship/`, and the name of our project is `SLSFunc`.
 `handler.js` - has our JavaScript code.
-Event handlers are **the JavaScript code that invokes a specific piece of code when a particular action happens on an HTML element**.
-The event handler can either invoke the direct JavaScript code or a function.
+The Lambda function handler is the method in your function code that processes events.
+When your function is invoked, Lambda runs the handler method.
+When the handler exits or returns a response, it becomes available to handle another event.
 `serverless.yml` - the main config file that defines your functions, events and resources.
 For full config options, check the [docs](https://www.serverless.com/framework/docs/).

 ### Deployin the code.